 The general likeness between Lee Harvey Oswald and the Doorman of the Altgens photo is truly breathtaking in scope and magnitude.
 Looking at them side by side, it almost defies logic, reason, and instinct to even try to deny that they are the same person.
-But, as we shall see, skillful efforts were applied to alter Doorman's facial features--and his hairline significantly--in a vain attempt to hide the fact that Lee was in the doorway.
+But, as we shall see, skillful efforts were applied to alter Doorman's facial features--and really just the top of his head and his hairline--in a vain attempt to hide the fact that Lee was in the doorway.
 But, let's start by taking in Lee Harvey Oswald and the Doorman and comparing them broadly.

 Notice second that both shirts were substantially unbuttoned.
 Doorman's shirt was sprawled wide open and Lee's a little less so, and that's because he was pressing his cuffed hands to his abdomen.
 But the substantial unbuttoning is clearly present on both.